DublikuntMux/bevy_asset_packer/README.md

 fn main() {
     let mut options = AssetBundlingOptions::default();
     options.encode_file_names = true;
-    options.encryption_on = true;
     options.compress_on = true;
     options.set_encryption_key("very_secret_key".to_owned());
     AssetBundler::from(options).build().unwrap();
 }
 ```

 You can see examle in example folder.
 And its all!!!